Minnesota Health Care Programs (MHCP) requires all enrolled providers to follow applicable state and federal regulations.

-Minnesota Statute 256B.48, subd.
-1, provides that a nursing home is not eligible to receive Medical Assistance (MA) payments unless it refrains from requiring any resident of the nursing facility to use a vendor of health care services chosen by the nursing facility.
+A nursing home is not eligible to receive Medical Assistance (MA) payments unless it refrains from requiring any resident of the nursing facility to use a vendor of health care services chosen by the nursing facility.
+(Minnesota Statute 256B.48, subd.
+1)

 Exceptions are made for:

-In addition, a nursing facility participating in the demonstration project under Minnesota Statute 256B.434 may charge private pay residents up to the Medicare rate for the first 100 days after admission only if the private pay resident's stay is less than 101 days.
+In addition, a nursing facility participating in the demonstration project may charge private pay residents up to the Medicare rate for the first 100 days after admission only if the private pay resident's stay is less than 101 days.
 Refer to these statutes for additional details of these provisions.
 (Minnesota Statutes 256B.48, subd.
 1; 256B.434)

 Federal anti-fraud and abuse provisions prohibit certain types of business transactions or arrangements.
 A pertinent provision of these statutes is: Whoever knowingly and willfully offers; pays or solicits; or receives any compensation (including any kickback, bribe, or rebate) directly or indirectly, overtly or covertly, in cash or in kind:

 Offering or transferring remuneration to any individual eligible for benefits under this program, that such person knows or should know is likely to influence such individual to order or receive from a particular provider, practitioner or supplier any item or service for which payment may be made in whole or in part by this program.
 Examples of benefits include, but are not limited to such items as coupons providing discounts, cash, merchandise or other goods or services of value in exchange for utilizing services or obtaining goods from a particular provider.